NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 so that the illumination conditions over the entire site change slowly as one goes down the list.

+The paper :cite:`bertone2023highly` discusses how to automate the process of selecting images.

 Bundle adjustment
 ^^^^^^^^^^^^^^^^^